microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-driverupdatefilter.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A filter to determine which driver update content matches the rule on an ongoing basis
+A filter to determine which driver update content matches the rule on an ongoing basis.

 Inherits from [windowsUpdateFilter](../resources/windowsupdates-windowsupdatefilter.md).